sav-che/TL-2/Authors/Usteri, Paul {std. Usteri}.md

-> [!cite] BHL link: this entry starts at [page 623](https://www.biodiversitylibrary.org/item/103683#page/633/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 623](https://www.biodiversitylibrary.org/page/33212665) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Usteri, Paul (1768-1831), Swiss journalist, politician, physician and botanist; Dr. med.
 Göttingen 1788; founder with J.J.
-Roemer of the first German-language botanical journal 1787; teacher at the Zürich medical institute 1789-1798; after the French revolution heavily engaged in Swiss politics, president of the Helvetian legislative council of 1801, in various public functions at Zürich, ultimately as burgomaster, from 1808-1831. (*Usteri*).
+Roemer of the first German-language botanical journal 1787; teacher at the Zürich medical institute 1789-1798; after the French revolution heavily engaged in Swiss politics, president of the Helvetian legislative council of 1801, in various public functions at Zürich, ultimately as burgomaster, from 1808-1831.
+**Abbreviated name**: *Usteri*

 #### Herbarium and types